ArtZoyd/Projects/ReadMe.md

-# Projects
+# Description
-Miscellaneous projects I have worked on over the years
+This is a repository for miscellaneous projects I have worked on over the years

+# Usage
+If you use/copy code in this repository, please cite as "Code retrieved from Andrew S. Freedman"